eskutcheon/ArrowBalancePuzzle/README.md

 ## Road Map
 - [ ] complete rendering engine to render and save/display grid with arrows for a "printable" format
-- [ ] introduce more sophisticated generator and solver according more typical CP-SAT formulations
 - [ ] (MAYBE) introduce reinforcement learning model for quickly solving, which would also allow quicker generation of larger puzzles
   - [Reference](https://arxiv.org/abs/2006.01610) - "Combining Reinforcement Learning and Constraint Programming for Combinatorial Optimization"
 - [ ] create a simple GUI for playing the game interactively in its own window